-Real estate is one of the biggest tools in the financial portfolio of most people.
-However, many times we buy a home either to live there permanently or to have it serve as a retreat without thinking of its potential to serve us monetarily.
+Real estate is one of the biggest parts of most people’s financial portfolio.
+However, many times we buy a home either to live there permanently or to have it as a retreat without thinking of its potential to serve us monetarily.

 While refinancing your primary home is a common scenario, you can also refinance a second or vacation home for the same reasons.
-If you’re considering refinancing your Fortress of Solitude, here’s what you need to know.
+If you’re considering refinancing your second home, here’s what you need to know.

 Understanding The Difference Between A Second Home And An Investment Property